lkellermann/logging-decorator/README.md

   main()
 ```

-- Continue running the script if an exeception is raised:
+- Continue running the script if an exception is raised:

 ```python
 from LoggingDecorator import logd